NoStep0nSnek/2dPhysicsEngine/README.md

-This is a WIP physics engine rendered with SFML.
-Drag vertices to move shapes around.
+An incomplete physics 2d engine rendered with SFML.
+It is based upon Verlet integration and utilizes a normal-based collision resolution system.
+As of now it only supports polygons, but circle to circle velocity resolution is in the works.